larspage/RestaurantDeveloper/tasks.md

   - Kitchen ticket and customer receipt templates
   - All 22 backend tests passing

+**Comprehensive Logging System**: Fully implemented and operational ✅
+  - Session-based logging for development (fresh logs on each restart)
+  - Daily rotation logging for production
+  - Category-based logging (performance, errors, auth, database, API, business, security)
+  - Winston logger with structured JSON logging
+  - Performance monitoring with timing metrics
+  - Error classification and context capture
+  - Request tracing with unique IDs
+  - All log files organized by category with session timestamps

 **Note**: 67 Jest test configuration errors exist but are unrelated to application functionality - these are testing framework setup issues that don't affect the running application.

 ### Next Steps